 c) Teacher of group psychotherapists and teacher of teachers.
-Ever since Northfield, S. H. Foulkes was joined by young psychiatrists who worked with him and who were going to be faithful followers and co-operators in the development of group analysis.
+Ever since Northfield, S. H. Foulkes was joined by young psychiatrists that worked with him and who were going to be faithful followers and co-operators in the development of group analysis.
 Upon return to civil life and his incorporation to the National Health Service he begins to meet with a small nucleus of especially interested colleagues that practiced group psychotherapy in different hospitals.
 Once a week they met to exchange experiences.
 All benefit in a similar way from this contact and most of them at least improve their standards a good bit.
 Some turn progressively towards group analysis and finish up founding with Foulkes what today is the Group Analytic Society, while some others he helped us perfect our own theoretical formulations.

 The ideas of Foulkes regarding the specific training of group analysts, evolves in the measure that he overcomes his psychoanalytical prejudices, and makes progress in the theoretical conceptualization of group analysis, weaning himself from the psychoanalytical pattern in which he himself had been trained.
 This evolution is well reflected in his successive writings, which are best quoted textually and in chronological order.
-Beyond the dates of publication, the dates of the quotes, whenever possible, make reference to the historical moment in which the declaration appears in the development of group analysis.
+It is necessary to highlight that the appointments to that Apart of the dates of publication, the dates of the quotes, whenever possible, make reference to the historical moment in which the declaration appears in the development of group analysis.

-1942.
-"Naturally anyone who wants to conduct a group on analytic lines should himself be a well-trained psycho-analyst, as much in the interest of the group as in his own..."7
+- 1942.
+"Naturally anyone who wants to conduct a group on analytic lines should himself be a well-trained psycho-analyst, as much in the interest of the group as in his own..." - 1948.

-1948.
 "For the group analytic approach, the conductor should of course preferably be an experienced Psycho-Analyst, [but] the snag is that Psycho-Analysts are not, per se, good Group Analysts.
-Rather the contrary."8
+Rather the contrary."

-At the same time he also says: "Whether it will be necessary and possible to follow the example of Psychoanalytic training and have every candidate pass through his own group analysis, is an open question."9
+"Viii - At the same time he also says: "Whether it will be necessary and possible to follow the example of Psychoanalytic training and have every candidate pass through his own group analysis, is an open question." - 1957.

-1957.
 The question of didactic analysis is decided: "Psycho-analysis has long recognized that a most important part of the training of the future psycho-analyst is his own personal therapeutic analysis.
-In the field of group-analysis one comes to the same conclusion."
-10
+In the field of group-analysis one comes to the same conclusion." ix

 This group analysis is better for the candidates to make it together with other patients that come to it exclusively for therapeutic reasons than in homogeneous groups reserved to candidates.
 This can bring complications but they can be solved analytically.
-On different occasions, Foulkes insists in the fact that having been analyzed individually or being a trained psychoanalyst doesn't exempt the candidate from the necessity of making a personal group analysis, since psychoanalysis generates attitudes and leaves defences that go against a good practice as grupoanalista.
+On different occasions, Foulkes insists in the fact that having been analyzed individually or being a trained psychoanalyst doesn't exempt the candidate from the necessity of making a group analysis necessity, since psychoanalysis generates attitudes and leaves defences that go against a good practice as groupanalyst.

-1975.
-The problem regarding the order of the sequence in the training of psychoanalysts who want to become group analysts is turned around to say that:
+• 1975.
+The problem regarding the order of the sequence in the training of psychoanalysts who want to become group analysts is turned around to say that: "... the future psychoanalyst should have a fundamental training in group analysis, if possible prior to his psychoanalytical training"